ronrothjr/The-Threads-of-Becoming/blog.md

 * Who am I when I give consent, and who am I when I withhold it?

 **When consent gets murky, ask:** *Is every being choosing?* In this conversation, this decision, this relationship—is everyone actually free to participate or refuse?
 Or has someone's sovereignty been quietly overridden?

+_And what we allow—or refuse—is shaped by the stories we carry._

 ---